Go to home page

 5. Assembling one side at a time, and measuring very carefully as you go, proceed as follows:

-• Lay out the wood for the top and bottom frames, offer up the mesh and stapel it into place.
+• Lay out the wood for the top and bottom frames, offer up the mesh and staple it into place.

 • Fit two flat aluminium sections to the top and bottom frames between the aluminium pillars.
 Drill and screw these sections onto the wood sandwiching the mesh in between.
 Position the bottom section so that it extends beyond the edge of the bottom frame.
 This will slot inside the base section and cover the place where the two sections join.